StefanosChaliasos/dithesis/README.md

 ## dithesis
-Thesis class for undergraduate theses at the University of Athens
+Thesis class for postgraduate theses at the University of Athens

 ### Dependencies
 - You will need the [Computer Modern](https://www.fontsquirrel.com/fonts/computer-modern) fonts.